D‑Wave QPU Architecture: Topologies#

 • Internal couplers.

-Fig. 20 Junctions of horizontal and vertical loops signify internal couplers; for example, the green vertical qubit is coupled to 12 horizontal qubits, shown bolded.
-The translucent green square represents a Chimera unit cell structure (a \(K_{4,4}\) bipartite graph of internal couplings).#
+Fig. 21 Junctions of horizontal and vertical loops signify internal couplers; for example, the green vertical qubit is coupled to 12 horizontal qubits, shown bolded.
+The translucent green square represents a unit cell structure in the Chimera topology (a \(K_{4,4}\) bipartite graph of internal couplings).#

 • External couplers.